2020 Pharmacy Ownership Business Plan Competition

 Frequently Asked Questions

-Why are SCCP/USCCOP and the Kennedy Pharmacy Innovation Center (KPIC) holding this competition?
+Why are USCCOP and the Kennedy Pharmacy Innovation Center (KPIC) holding this competition?

-The SCCP/USCCOP and KPIC support educational opportunities for pharmacy students to engage in entrepreneurial and innovative practice-based project development.
+acy students to engage in entrepreneurial and innovative practice-based project development.
 A business plan is a core component of a successful entrepreneur.
 The National Community Pharmacists Association (NCPA) considers “community pharmacies as ‘laboratories of innovation’ for the profession”.
 This competition is intended to facilitate the development of the business planning process, develop creative practice models for the community pharmacy setting, and ultimately result in more pharmacy entrepreneurs.
-The top SCCP/USCCOP team will be selected to represent the school in the Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
+The top USCCOP team will be selected to represent the school in the Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.

 How does our team apply to participate?

-Email a list of student team members to Dr. Patti Fabel no later than January 1, 2019.
+Email a list of student team members to Pamela Hite by January 9, 2020

 Where do I submit the business plan?

-All application materials must be submitted electronically to Dr. Fabel by 5:00 pm EST on February 8, 2019
+All application materials must be submitted electronically to Dr. Fabel by March 18, 2020

 What is a business plan?